rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 The `set_uniform` method will update the data of an existing variable similar to the `set_attribute` method in the `Geometry` class.
 The difference here is that uniforms variables must be located in the program before their data can be uploaded, so the `set_uniform` method immediately locates any new `Uniform` object it creates.
-Then, `Material` provides a separate `upload_data` method for updating all the uniform variable data linked in the program, which we control in the `Mesh` class after setting the appropriate matrix data.
+Then, the separate `upload_data` method updates all the uniform variable data linked in the program, which we will call from the `Mesh` class after setting the appropriate matrix data.

 The `update_render_settings` method is empty here so that subclasses of `Material` can override it.
 The method will check for specific render settings in its `self._settings` dictionary and then call the relevant OpenGL functions based on the setting values.